Frequently Asked Questions

 Each community identifies who in the community is authorized to contribute material to the Knowledge Bank.
 The community also works with the Knowledge Bank in determining up to three workflow stops in the submission process.
 These workflow stops allows the community to accept or reject a submission, to edit the metadata, and to archive the submission. top

 The Knowledge Bank solves a problem faculty have struggled with for the past decade: how best to manage their growing collection of digital material.
-The Knowledge Bank builds on new standards for storing and preserving digital assets and on new discover tools for controlling and sharing these assets.
-Benefits of contributing content include: long-term preservation, a worldwide or controlled audience — searched by Google — with immediate distribution of research, organized access to a body of research, a long-term stable URL that can be used in citation, as well as providing you a web presence. top
+The Knowledge Bank builds on new standards for storing and preserving digital assets and on new discovery tools for controlling and sharing these assets.
+Benefits of contributing content include: long-term preservation, a worldwide audience — indexed by search engines such as Google and Google Scholar — with immediate distribution of research, organized access to a body of research, a long-term stable URL that can be used in citation, as well as providing you a web presence. top

 The Knowledge Bank offers an opportunity to store, share and preserve important digital content in a professionally managed repository that represents OSU’s scholarship and showcases the international prominence of the faculty, both individually and collectively. top